Atwater Village, Los Angeles: Library

 The Atwater Village District is served by the Atwater Village Branch of the Los Angeles Public Library.
 It is located at 3379 Glendale Boulevard, east of the Los Angeles River and Interstate 5.

 Transportation

 Atwater Village is close to the Interstate 5, SR 134, SR 2 and SR 110 freeways.

 It is served by several Metro Bus lines, including the 92, 94 & 180.
 It also is adjacent to Metrolink Glendale Station.

 In popular culture

-A number of film locations in Atwater Village were used for Quentin Tarantino's movie Pulp Fiction, including the house of Lance (Eric Stoltz) and his wife, Jody (Rosanna Arquette).
+A number of film locations in Atwater Village were used for Quentin Tarantino’s Pulp Fiction (1994), including the house of Lance (Eric Stoltz) and his wife, Jody (Rosanna Arquette).
+The intersection of Fletcher Drive and Atwater Avenue also appears briefly in a pivotal scene where Bruce Willis’s character, Butch, hits Marsellus Wallace with his car.

+The Beastie Boys recorded their albums Check Your Head (1992) and Ill Communication (1994) at G-Son, the recording studio they established in 1991 in Atwater Village.
+The neighborhood also provided the backdrop for some of the group’s music videos, including Pass the Mic (1992).

 Atwater Village was featured in Our Neighborhoods with Huell Howser.

+The neighborhood continues to be a popular filming location.
+In 2020, the Streamline Moderne–style building at 2751 Fletcher Drive was used in the Netflix series Hollywood, where it was reimagined as the “Golden Tip” gas station.
+In 2024, the same building appeared in HBO’s The Sympathizer, based on the Pulitzer Prize–winning novel by Viet Thanh Nguyen.